Traveling by car can be challenging for seniors and caregivers

 It’s a non-slip grip hand-hold that lets seniors boost themselves up and out of the car.
 It can handle up to 350 pounds.

 This cushion has a base that swivels.
-Seniors can simply sit down into the car’s seat, then easily swivel their legs into the car.
+Seniors can simply sit down into the car’s seat, then easily swivel to pull their legs into the car.

-No more struggling to lift legs and turn at the same time.
+This eliminates the struggle to move their legs into the car while turning their body.
 It also makes it much easier for the person who’s helping them into the car.

 Tip: If the car has bucket seats, measure to see if the swivel cushion will fit.
 Or, place a towel on the car’s seat to fill the gap and allow the cushion to sit flat.